-Audio Output Mapping preferences
+Output Mapping

-In the Audio Output Mapping pane of the Preferences dialog box, you specify the target speaker in your computer sound system for each supported audio channel.
+You can specify the target speaker in your computer sound system for each supported audio channel.

 Note: Adobe Audition users will need to use Audio Output Mapping preferences to that 5.1 clips will output Ls, Rs, C, and LFE channels in the same order as Audition.